zammad/zammad-org/src/it/reference/glossary.md

 : Le menzioni sono una funzionalità di Zammad che ti permette di taggare un altro agente in un ticket

-Migratore / Procedura guidata di migrazione
-: Se un'azienda vuole passare da un altro software helpdesk
+Migrator / migration wizard
+: If a company wants to switch from another helpdesk software to Zammad, they often have one concern: What about their existing data?
+  That's why we have built our migration wizards that help with migrating all data.

 Monit
 : Monit è uno strumento di monitoraggio open-source che si basa su una configurazione semplice e un forte

-Navigation Tab : One element of the primary navigation like **Overviews** or **Knowledge Base**.
+Navigation tab : One element of the primary navigation like **Overviews** or **Knowledge Base**.

 Nagios